 Photographer of the Year (for each skill level) Awards:

 Require at least one entry from at least four of the five categories: Assigned Topic, Pictorial, Natural Things, Nature (ie Nature Trophy entries) and Print.

 Any image (print or digital image) entered into any RHCC Competition must be substantially different from any image entered by the same maker in a previous RHCC Competition.

 Here are links to the detailed rules for entering the various competitions.
 They appear in the “Competition Information” item in the Competitions menu, together with some more information on preparing images for competitions.

-Download this handy pdf RHCC wallet card 2017-18 file which lists all of the competition due dates and presentation dates and keep it in your wallet or purse for easy reference.
+Download this handy pdf 2018-19 Wallet card-comp deadlines file which lists all of the competition due dates and keep it in your wallet or purse for easy reference.